PagePerfecttech/acps-news/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ for the Telugu community
+- Built with ❤️ for the educational community
 - Special thanks to the open-source community
 - Powered by Supabase and Vercel